jeffreykegler/hoonlint/misc/whitespace.md

 as well as with the first element.

-The TISTIS should be aligned with the SEMTIS. it should be preceded by a vertical gap, with comments aligned at the SEMTIS as well as with the first element.
+The TISTIS should be aligned with the SEMTIS.
+The TISTIS should be vertically separated with comments aligned at the SEMTIS as well as with the first element.